Welcome to Albemarle County Public Schools!

 We are thrilled that your family will become part of the community of learners at your child’s school and that we have the opportunity to partner with you as your child grows and excels.
 Albemarle County Public Schools is one of the top-performing public school divisions in the state, and we have a rich tradition of academic and social excellence.
 You live in a community that values and supports education, and we look forward to working together to inspire, nurture, and motivate your child.
 To learn more information about our Division, visit our About Us page.

 Below you will find general information about student enrollment and admission into Albemarle County Public Schools.
-For more information, visit our Frequently Asked Questions page or contact Operations & Systems Planning at 434-296-5877.
+For more information, visit our Frequently Asked Questions page or contact Strategic Planning & Operations at 434-296-5877.

 Enrolling Your Child in Albemarle County Public Schools

 Registration is conducted at the home school; that is, the school serving the child’s attendance area.
 Attendance areas are assigned based on current physical addresses (not post office boxes).
 It is not necessary for your child to be present at registration.

 At the time of registration, the parent or legal guardian (proof of guardianship required) must submit two proofs of residency in Albemarle County.
 Post office boxes and driver’s licenses are not considered proofs of residency.

 Note: For assistance registering a child who was not born in the United States or speaks a language other than English, or if the documents needed for school registration were issued in a foreign country, contact the International and ESOL Office at 434-296-6517.

 In order to enroll a child in a public school system in Virginia, state law requires the parent/guardian to provide certain information to the school division:

 Visit the Virginia Department of Education website for more detailed information about each of the above requirements.

 Refer to School Board Policy JEC, School Admission, Section I (“Resident”), to determine eligibility for admission to Albemarle County Public Schools on a non-tuition basis.